Home

 • Measurement

-Once the data has been collected and cross-referenced with various audience profiling tools, marketers can get down to business by creating audience segment(s).
+Once the data has been collected and cross-referenced with various audience profiling tools, marketers can create audience segments.

-Segmentation is the process of splitting apart your audience based on demographics.
-You may have more than one demographic set or persona who values your company.
+Segmentation is the process of splitting apart your audience based on different attributes.
+Common examples include:

 • Demographic segments